Crew commander

 A crew commander or crew manager is a rank within the fire service in the United Kingdom.
 It is a senior rank to a firefighter, but junior to a watch commander or watch manager.

-The UK Fire Service is phasing out "ranks" in favour of "roles" and therefore technically speaking a "crew commander" should not be referred to as a "rank" but a job role, or position within the Fire Service.
+The UK Fire Service is phasing out "ranks" in favor of "roles", and therefore technically speaking a "crew commander" should not be referred to as a "rank" but a job role, or position within the Fire Service.

 The new 'role' came into general usage during 2006 - the equivalent rank was known as leading firefighter.